-You can claim tax relief by phone if you’ve already claimed the same expense type in a previous year and your total expenses are less than either:
+You can claim tax relief by phoning us if you’ve already claimed the same expense type in a previous year and your total expenses are less than either:

 - £2,500 for professional fees and subscriptions

 Information you may need when filling in the claim